GST on Cars in India

 Understanding the different GST rates applicable to various car categories is essential:

-- Small Cars (Engine Capacity Below 1200cc): These cars attract a GST rate of 18%, down from the pre-GST regime of 28%.
+- Small Cars (Engine Capacity Below 1200cc): These cars attract a GST rate of 18%.
 (Examples: Maruti Suzuki Swift, Hyundai Grand i10)

-- Electric Vehicles (EVs): Electric vehicles receive a significant benefit with a lower GST rate of 12%, compared to the pre-GST rate of 20.5%.
+- Electric Vehicles (EVs): Electric vehicles receive a significant benefit with a lower GST rate of 5%.
 (Examples: Mahindra e20, Mahindra eVerito)

 Additional Cess on Cars